ancillaryfactory/WP-Installation-Profiles-Plugin/readme.txt

 == Upgrade Notice ==

-= 2.5 =
+= 3.1 =

 Upgrade STRONGLY recommended to fix several security vulnerabilities

-== Other Notes ==
+== Troubleshooting ==

 = Required PHP libraries =

 * SimpleXML
 * ZipArchive

-These libraries are installed by default on most shared hosting accounts, but they may need to be installed manually if your site is hosted on Media Temple.
+These libraries are installed by default on most shared hosting accounts, but they may need to be installed manually if your site is hosted by certain providers, including Media Temple.

+= File Permissions =

+If you are unable to save or import profiles, you may need to set `wp-content/plugins/install-profiles/profiles` to 777.